The stock market is fundamentally different than it was a decade ago. The Internet, frankly, changed everything.

 If you're seeking long-term wealth from the market, break the industry mold and live by two rules:

 The first point is paramount.
 "Buying companies" is much, much different from "trading stocks."
 It's also a lot easier and a lot more reliable.
 So if you want to make serious money in stocks, start with great companies.

 Easier said than done

 Those are the kinds of companies you should be buying (not trading!) right now -- and holding for the long term.
-All of the aforementioned businesses have made for fine long-term investments, and three of them -- Netflix, Whole Foods, and Costco -- have been recommended in our Motley Fool Stock Advisor investing service.
+All of the aforementioned businesses have made for fine long-term investments, and two of them -- eBay and Starbucks -- have been recommended in our Motley Fool Stock Advisor investing service.
 And that's not surprising -- Fool co-founders and Stock Advisor analysts David and Tom Gardner have long track records of discovering great businesses.
 They believe that they have many of the best long-term holdings racking up returns on their scorecard.
-Since its inception in 2002, their picks are more than 44 percentage points ahead of the S&P 500.
+Since its inception in 2002, their picks are 45 percentage points ahead of the S&P 500.

-Brian Richards and Tim Hanson both own shares of 3M and Whole Foods.
-3M is an Inside Value pick.
-Intuit was once an Inside Value selection.
+Brian Richards and Tim Hanson both own shares of 3M.
+Tim also owns shares of Starbucks.
+3M and Coke are Inside Value picks. eBay and Starbucks are Stock Advisor choices.
 The Fool's disclosure policy built this city on rock 'n' roll.